-There are many ways that an employer can better support carers in their workplace.
+There are many ways to become a carer-friendly employer and better support carers in yourworkplace.
 These strategies do not have to be costly or require a major change in how an organisation operates.

 A small, simple adjustment can make a significant difference in improving employee wellbeing.